Revanth070896/webserver-deployment/terraform/Readme.md

 # dynamo db

-Only one dynamo db table is created for single az for all terraform available to lock the statefile Howeere we will be having different s3 buckets or  different fodlers in same s3 bucket for mutliple terraform codes
+Only one dynamo db table is created for single az for all terraform available to lock the statefile However we will be having different s3 buckets or  different fodlers in same s3 bucket for mutliple terraform codes

 `cd terraform/backend`